Minister to the University (Dean of the Chapel) records, 1940-1997

 Historically, the role of the dean of Duke Chapel has changed as has the title.
 Currently, the dean of Duke Chapel oversees the operation of the chapel and plays an integral role in connecting the academic and spiritual lives of the university's students, faculty and staff.
 In addition to overseeing planned worship, counseling and preaching, the dean serves as a focal point for ethical and theological discussions on campus covering a wide range of topical issues.
 The collection contains materials of the Minister's office, the Chaplain, Duke University Church, Friends of Duke Chapel, student religious activities and organization.
 Materials include files on former preachers at Duke Chapel, photographs, pamphlets, clippings, correspondence and audio cassettes.
-Materials range in date from 1940-1984.
+Materials also include correspondence, memos, and reports concerning the Faculty Women's Network, including information on senior women faculty hiring and parental leave.
+Materials range in date from 1940-1997.

 Boxes 1-10 contain A84-22.
 Box 11 contains A83-76 and A84-25.
 Boxes 12-13 contain A84-25.
 Box 14 contains A84-25 and A84-99.
 Boxes 15-18 contain A84-99.
 Boxes 19-20 contain A99-64.
 Box 21 contains A97-41.